eComNation/docs/source/includes/tags/_basic.md

 ### 3.1.3 Types of Blocks

-Mainly, there are two types of blocks supported by 39shops:
+Mainly, there are two types of blocks supported by eComNation:

 The *'For'* block: